iechevarria/inline-docs/README.md

 # inline-docs
-inline-docs is Chrome browser extension that displays markdown linked from within the repository inline with code.
+inline-docs is Chrome browser extension that displays markdown inline with code on GitHub.
 It's a proof-of-concept more than anything.